Homosexual behavior in animals: Sheep

-Ovis aries has attracted much attention due to the fact that around 8–10% of rams have an exclusive homosexual orientation.
+Ovis aries, the common domesticated sheep, has attracted much attention due to the fact that around 8–10% of rams have an exclusive homosexual orientation.
 Such rams prefer to court and mount other rams only, even in the presence of estrous ewes.
 Moreover, around 18–22% of rams are bisexual.

 Several observations indicate that male–male sexual preference in rams is sexually motivated.
 Rams routinely perform the same courtship behaviors (including foreleg kicks, nudges, vocalizations, anogenital sniffs and flehmen) prior to mounting other males as observed when other rams court and mount estrous females.
 Furthermore, pelvic thrusting and ejaculation often accompany same-sex mounts by rams.